peschinskiy/peschinskiy.github.io/_posts/2025-04-05-remapping-windows-and-mac-keyborads.md

 ### On Windows

 - **Win → Alt**
-  This moves the `Alt` key one position left—like it is on a Mac keyboard.
+  This moves the `Alt` key one position left - like it is on a Mac keyboard.

 - **Alt → Ctrl**
   This mimics the `Command` key on Mac.
 Common operations like copy-paste, select-all, undo, etc., differ only by this key.